checklist/checklist-support/docs/automation.md

 Once you have set the following, click on Create and the schedule will be set:

-### Run Name
+### Trigger Name
 You can set the name of the checklist created.
-You can use dynamic fields which are populated at run time:
+You can use dynamic fields which are populated at trigger time:
 * ${template.name} - the name of the template
 * ${now.date} - current date
 * ${now.time} - current time
 * ${fields.1} - TBD

-For example, if your template is name "Corona Daily" and the Run name is "{template.name} {fields.1} - {now.date} at {now.time}" then the system will replace when creating the checklist and the resulting name will be: "Corona Daily - Jan 25, 2021 at 14:19 pm".
+For example, if your template is name "Corona Daily" and the Trigger name is "{template.name} {fields.1} - {now.date} at {now.time}" then the system will replace when creating the checklist and the resulting name will be: "Corona Daily - Jan 25, 2021 at 14:19 pm".

 In most cases, you can simply leave this field as is.